LITdevs/OMGEX/CSS-Snippets.md

 ### Link hover, icon animation (Pop-out and rotate)

+This makes the icons next to your links, pop-out and rotate when being hovered-over.
 ```css
 /** Link hover, icon animation (Pop-out and rotate) **/
 li .fa-li {